Yusuf Erdoğan

-Yusuf Erdoğan (born 7 August 1992) is a Turkish footballer who plays as a winger for Konyaspor.
+Yusuf Erdoğan (born 7 August 1992) is a Turkish footballer who plays as a winger for TFF 1.
+Lig club Çorum.
 He can also play as a left-back.

 Career

 He attracted attention in Trabzonspor.
 Erdoğan made his Süper Lig debut on 18 August 2013 with Trabzonspor against Beşiktaş in 2–0 away loss.
 He played there between 2013 and 2017.

 After Trabzonspor, he played in Bursaspor and Kasımpaşa in Turkey.
 Then he backed to his roots.
 Even though he was in the squad for the championship that came 37 years later, he left the team 2022-23 season due to not being able to find a chance in the first half of the season.

 On 16 January 2023, Erdogan signed a 2.5-year contract with Adana Demirspor.
 He made his debut in this club against Ümraniyespor on 26 February 2023, but did not have the chance to play much that season.

 He continued in Adana Demirspor in the 2023-24 season and had the chance to play in the team's UEFA Europa Conference League qualifying round matches and scored goals in both matches against NK Osijek.
 He scored his first goal in the Super League that season against Rizespor, in the team's first home match and that goal was what led to the win.